cpak125/WDI-Project-1/README.md

 1. Scoreboard
 2. Restart Button
 3. Finish Button
-4. Hides and Disables questions that have already been answered
+4. Hides and Disables questions that have been answered

 ## Wireframe